woo-chia-wei/sliding-puzzle-algorithm/README.md

 # About
-Apply A* search with 2 heursitics cost functions to solve sliding puzzle.
+Apply A* search with 2 heuristics cost functions to solve sliding puzzle.
 Including puzzle generation code as well.